-6. Note on Notice of Candidate Filing Periods
+4. Note on Notice of Candidate Filing Periods

-The authority with whom an application for a place on the ballot is filed must post a Notice of Deadline to File Applications for Place on the Ballot, listing the filing period dates in a building in which the authority maintains an office.
+The authority with whom an application for a place on the ballot is filed must post a Notice of Deadline to File Applications for Place on the Ballot (PDF), listing the filing period dates in a building in which the authority maintains an office.
 The notice must be posted not later than the 30th day before the first day to file.
 (Sec.
 141.040).
 If you order a special election to fill a vacancy, the order must include the filing deadline; we recommend posting the notice of the filing period as soon as practicable after a special election is ordered.
+Note that an application for a place on the ballot for a special election may not be filed before the election is ordered.

-7 Note on Joint Election Requirement for School Districts
+5. Note on Joint Election Requirement for School Districts